Biden rallies for Democrats, slams 'semi-fascism' in GOP

 “President Biden’s inflation is crushing working families, and his answer is to give away even more government money to elites with higher salaries,” said Senate GOP leader Mitch McConnell.
 “Democrats are literally using working Americans’ money to try to buy themselves some enthusiasm from their political base.”

-Biden aides said he would continue to paint Republicans as the "ultra-MAGA" party — a reference to former President Donald Trump's "Make America Great Again" campaign slogan — opposing his agenda and embracing conservative ideological proposals, and Trump's false claims about the 2020 election.
+Biden on Thursday expanded on his effort to paint Republicans as the "ultra-MAGA" party — a reference to former President Donald Trump's "Make America Great Again" campaign slogan — opposing his agenda and embracing conservative ideological proposals as well as Trump's false claims about the 2020 election.

-“What we’re seeing now is either the beginning or the death knell of an extreme MAGA philosophy," Biden said.
+“What we’re seeing now is either the beginning or the death knell of an extreme MAGA philosophy," Biden told donors at the fundraiser.
 "It’s not just Trump, it’s the entire philosophy that underpins the — I’m going to say something, it’s like semi-fascism.”

-White House press secretary Karine Jean-Pierre said Biden on Thursday would criticize “Congressional Republicans and their extreme MAGA agenda — taking away our rights, defending the super-rich and corporations, and putting Social Security and Medicare on the chopping block.”

-She added that Biden “always quotes his dad – ‘don’t compare me to the Almighty, compare me to the alternative.’
-The alternative to Congressional Democrats and President Biden’s agenda is Congressional Republicans’ extreme MAGA proposals.”
+“I respect conservative Republicans," Biden said later.
+"I don’t respect these MAGA Republicans.”

+“Biden forced Americans out of their jobs, transferred money from working families to Harvard lawyers, and sent our country into a recession while families can’t afford gas and groceries,” said spokesperson Nathan Brand.
+"Democrats don’t care about suffering Americans — they never did.”

-Since the June Supreme Court ruling, Democrats have seen a boost in donations, polling and performance in special elections for open congressional seats.
+Since the June Supreme Court ruling removing women's constitutional protections for abortion, Democrats have seen a boost in donations, polling and performance in special elections for open congressional seats.
 The latest came Tuesday in a Hudson Valley swing district that, in a Republican wave year, should have been an easy GOP win.
-Instead, Democratic Ulster County executive Pat Ryan, who campaigned on a platform of standing up for abortion rights, defeated his Republican counterpart from Duchess County, Marc Molinaro.
+Instead, Democrat Pat Ryan, who campaigned on a platform of standing up for abortion rights, defeated Republican Marc Molinaro.

+“MAGA Republicans don’t have a clue about the power of women,” Biden said, noting the resonance of the abortion issue with women voters as some in the GOP push a national ban on the procedure.
+“Let me tell you something: They are about to find out.”

-The shift is giving Democrats a new sense that a Republican sweep of the House is no longer such a sure bet, particularly as polling better than Biden and battle-tested incumbents work their districts
+The shift is giving Democrats a new sense that a Republican sweep of the House is no longer such a sure bet, particularly as battle-tested incumbents polling better than Biden work their districts.

 Meanwhile, Democrats have benefited from Republican candidates who won primaries but are struggling in the general campaign.
 Trump-backed Senate candidates have complicated the GOP’s chances in battleground states like Pennsylvania, Georgia and Arizona, while several Trump-aligned candidates in House races were not always the party’s first choice.